mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

   git log
 ```

-Comments and/or contributions are welcome-- join the [Mirage email list](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel) and say hi!
+Comments and/or contributions are welcome: join the [Mirage email list](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel) and say hi!